null

 Many sleeping bags that we stock come with a free nursery thermometer to help you select which tog baby sleeping bag to use and what sleepwear to put your baby in.

 The TOG indicates approximately how many blankets the sleeping bag is equivalent to.
-Bags with rating of 0.5 and 1 tog or below are for spring/summer use.
-Bags with rating 2-2.5 tog are for autumn/winter.
+Bags with a tog rating of 0.5 or below are for summer and 1.0 tog are ideal for year-round (all seasons) use.
+Bags with a tog rating of 2.5-3.5 tog are for winter.

 Why are some sleeping bags tog rated and others are not?